jeffhappens/colorpalette/readme.md

 Generates random color palettes using the Colour Lovers API.

 Upcoming: Add ability to lock a color and generate new palettes that include the locked color.

+Clone this repo and run composer install to get it up and running.